 - Research Fellow, Religion, Culture, and Conflict Research Group

-Middle Eastern Politics, Religion and Politics, Developing World Politics, International Politics, and Christian Minorities in the Middle East.
+Middle Eastern Politics, Religion and Politics, Developing World Politics, International Politics, and Christian Minorities in the Middle East and South Asia.